 Support teaching, research, and patient care.

-Kavita Sarin, M.D./ Ph.D., is an Associate Professor of Dermatology.
-She has an academic interest in Precision Medicine, focused on the integration of genetic and clinical patient data to inform disease susceptibility, stratify prognosis, and direct treatments in dermatologic disease.
-Her lab applied cutting edge sequencing and imaging technologies to better understand skin cancer and rare immunologic skin diseases.
-She sees patients in medical dermatology at Portola Valley and directs a specialized Skin Cancer Genetics clinic.
+Kavita Sarin, M.D./Ph.D., is an Associate Professor of Dermatology and is the Director of the Stanford Skin Cancer Genetics Program at the Stanford Cancer Institute.
+She has an academic interest in Precision Medicine, focused on the integration of genetic and clinical patient data to inform susceptibility, prognosis, and treatments in skin cancer and other rare dermatologic disorders.
+Her lab applies cutting-edge sequencing and imaging technologies to better understand skin cancer and rare immunologic skin diseases.
+She sees patients in medical dermatology at Portola Valley and the Stanford Cancer Institute

 My research encompasses two main areas: 1) Using next-generation RNA, whole genome, and exome sequencing, we are investigating the genetic alterations involved in skin cancer progression, response to therapy, and other clinical outcomes and 2) We are developing and implementing genome-wide genetic risk prediction assessments for skin cancer into clinical use and studying the impact of this information on patient care.

 Computational Drug Repurposing for All EBS Cases